iamutsavraj/Diversion-Inculsion-PwC-PowerBI-Project/README.md

 Demonstrated expertise in data visualization through the creation of Power BI dashboards that effectively conveyed KPIs, showcasing the ability to respond to client requests with well-designed solutions.Leveraged analytical problem-solving skills to examine HR data, particularly focusing on gender-related KPIs, and identified root causes for gender balance issues at the executive management level, highlighting a commitment to data-driven decision-making.

-# Im uploading all the dataset as well as Power BI project file in this repository
+# I'm uploading all the dataset as well as Power BI project file in this repository
 Thank you for visiting